 In 2002, President Bush nominated and the Senate confirmed Mr. Pack to serve on the National Council on the Humanities, which oversees the National Endowment for the Humanities.
 He served from July 2002 to February 2005.

 In 1993, Mr. Pack served as Co-Chair of the International TV Council at the Corporation for Public Broadcasting.
 In this capacity, he oversaw the Council’s efforts to determine the feasibility of launching a cooperative program between American public television producers and stations and their counterparts in Eastern Europe and the former Soviet Union.

-Previously, Mr. Pack received a political appointment as Director of WorldNet, the U.S. Information Agency’s global satellite network.
-WorldNet produced, acquired, and distributed programs to over 127 countries and over 200 cities on all continents twenty-four hours a day.
-Mr. Pack oversaw WorldNet’s 291 employees and annual budget of $23 million.
-WorldNet, now called VOA-TV, has merged with Voice of America.
+Previously, Mr. Pack received a political appointment as Director of WORLDNET, the U.S. Information Agency’s global satellite network.
+WORLDNET produced, acquired, and distributed programs to over 127 countries and over 200 cities on all continents twenty-four hours a day.
+Mr. Pack oversaw WORLDNET’s 291 employees and annual budget of $23 million.
+WORLDNET, now called VOA-TV, has merged with the Voice of America.

 Mr. Pack attended Yale College, the University of California at Berkeley, and studied film at New York University.
-Before launching Manifold Productions, Mr. Pack worked extensively in production and post-production.
-He worked as a staff editor for RAI, the Italian TV network, and for Pathe News in New York.
+Before launching Manifold Productions, he worked extensively in production and post-production.
+He worked as a staff editor for RAI, the Italian TV network, and for Pathé News in New York.
 Mr. Pack and his wife, Gina, who works at Manifold Productions, have three sons and reside in Chevy Chase, Maryland.